Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 1.0 Introduction

 In this tutorial a steep cut is made in a sedimentary formation hosting a dike.
-While the sedimentary rock is highly jointed, the dike is mostly intact except at the interfaces.
-The joints in the sedimentary formation are represented as a discrete fracture network (DFN) and imported into RocSlope3 in .dxf format.
-Its extents are trimmed such that the DFN only populates the sedimentary formation and not the dike.
-Joints are also applied at the dike-host interfaces, which can serve as potential planes of failure.
+While the sedimentary rock is highly jointed, the dike is mostly intact.
+The joints in the sedimentary formation are represented as a discrete fracture network (DFN) and imported into RocSlope3 in a .dxf format.
+There are also two large joint surfaces running parallel to the dike.
+Joint extents are trimmed such that the DFN only populates the sedimentary formation and not the dike.

 Finished Product